 When I tell people that I’ve been travelling for the past two years, without having any source of steady income, they frown upon me, and ask, without sparing a second, “Then how do you fund your travels?
 You must be rich.”

 Sure travelling costs money.
 But if you do it the right way, you might not need much of it.
-For example three weeks in Cambodia should take no more than US $ 350.
-Similarly two weeks in Thailand should be travelled in under US $280.
+For example, three weeks in Cambodia should take no more than US $ 350.
+Similarly, two weeks in Thailand should be travelled in under US $280.

 And then travelling cheap doesn’t mean living in bad conditions.
-If you go for local experiences, or look for something beyond the traditional way of travelling, you will automatically save.
+If you go for local experiences or look for something beyond the traditional way of travelling, you will automatically save.
 Here are 9 golden tips that I usually follow to save maximum while travelling:

 Staying With Locals

 Before I started travelling full-time, I met a girl from Israel, who once told me how she’s been surviving for the last few weeks, in India, on no expenses at all.
-A local family, from Rishikesh, had her invited to stay with them.
+A local family, from Rishikesh, had invited her to stay with them.
 I was fascinated with the idea.

 Local families, particularly in some parts of the world, are very hospitable.
 For example people in the higher altitude Himalayas are always much keen to invite tourists to dine, or stay with them.
 This is how I’ve recently completed a 4 day trek to Panchachuli Base Camp, in the Eastern Kumaon region, in less than 800 Rupees, out of which 600 was spent on transport.
 I got several invitations to stay with locals and eat with locals.
 I saved 100% on food.

-Staying with locals, moreover, not only saves you money, but also helps you understand their culture.
+Staying with locals, moreover, not only saves you money but also helps you understand their culture.
 If you travel solo and behave in a little friendly manner, getting such an invitation is fairly easy.

 Use Student/Discount Cards

 If you’re a student, you’re sitting on a gold mine.
 Many countries offer handsome discounts to students.
-You can use public transport, watch movies, enjoy club-nights, all on a discounted price.
-Eg, if you use your student card you get discount on all public transport in UK, movies become half-priced, even flights allow you carry more luggage.
+You can use public transport, watch movies, enjoy club-nights, all at a discounted price.
+Eg, if you use your student card you get a discount on all public transport in UK, movies become half-priced, even flights allow you carry more luggage.
 So every time you travel a new country, and you happen to own a student card, make sure you carry it along with you to save big!

 Cook Your Own Meals.
 Or Eat Street Food

-Food and transport are two major expenses, when travelling.
+Food and transport are two major expenses when travelling.
 The best way to save money on the road is to cook all your own meals.
 You can do that in many youth hostels, where you get a kitchen.
-Homestays and couchsurfing properties also have a kitchen.
+Homestays and Couchsurfing properties also have a kitchen.
 If no kitchen, pack your own container and silverware and make some sandwiches and salads on the go.
 Not every meal requires a stove.
 Right?

 OR, rely on street food.
 It is economical, easily accessible and is not always as bad.
-In fact, in some countries street food might just be far better than a plate of 50 Dollar Fourchu Lobster.
+In fact, in some countries, street food might just be far better than a plate of 50 Dollar Fourchu Lobster.